GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Experiment details

 \subsection{Training process and hyperparameters}

-All experiments can be conducted on a single NVIDIAA100\_SXM4\_80GB GPU.
+All experiments can be conducted on a single NVIDIA A100-SXM4-80GB GPU.
 To accelerate the training and inference process, we use 4 GPUs in total and split all datasets into 4 subsets and process them independently on each GPU.
 In Table~\ref{tab:hyperparameters}, we provide hyperparameter settings for all datasets.

+For all knowledge graph datasets, the graph used in every \methodname\ stage (context memorisation, summarisation, and QA generation) contains only the training edges; validation and test edges are removed before any subgraph sampling or QA construction.